outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 				- what are the limits of chaining single-chain variable fragments when connecting them to heavy/light chain constant domains to increase binding scope

 		- change questions
+			- evaluate DNA by its median/average values rather than just original values, given compounding & local system mutations

 			- how can the system manage nth-degree changes in pathogens to evade existing stressor handlers
 					- convert pathogen to its original state that is covered by stressor handlers
 					- keep handler in stem state or component state, and add changes at run-time (when it encounters a pathogen rather than at build-time in the immune system process)
 					- predict common valuable states or components and aim for producing those rather than covering all situations